 Item 2.
 Enter the Texas taxpayer number or FEI number of the upper tier entity to which the total revenue was passed.
+If the partner does not have a separate FEI number, leave blank.

 Item 3.
 Enter the amount of total revenue excluded by the lower tier entity that was passed to the upper tier entity.